Mastadenovirus

 Mastadenovirus is a genus of viruses in the family Adenoviridae.
 Humans and other mammals serve as natural hosts.
-There are 51 species in this genus.
+There are 63 species in this genus.
 The genus as a whole includes many very common causes of human infection, estimated to be responsible for 2 to 5% of all respiratory infections, as well as gastrointestinal and eye infections.
 Symptoms are usually mild.

-Specific tropisms include: serotypes 3, 5, and 7: lower respiratory tract infections, serotypes 8, 19, and 37: epidemic keratoconjunctivitis, serotypes 4 and 7: acute respiratory disease, serotypes 40 and 41: gastroenteritis, serotype 14: can cause potentially fatal adenovirus infections.

-Canine mastadenovirus A (formerly canine adenovirus-1, CAdV-1) can lead to death in puppies, or encephalitis in other carnivore species.
+Canine adenovirus 1 (CAdV-1) can lead to death in puppies, or encephalitis in other carnivore species.

 Etymology

 The name Mastadenovirus is derived from the Greek word mastos 'breast' (hence mammal) and adenovirus, named for the human adenoids, which the virus was first isolated from.

-Taxonomy

-The genus contains the following species: